aertslab/SCope/README.md

 ## Enabling ORCID Functionality

 To enable colaborative annotations and login via ORCID ID, API credentials (`orcidAPIClientID`, `orcidAPIClientSecret` and `orcidAPIRedirectURI`) must be added to the config file provided.
-These can be generate at the [orcid developer tools page](https://orcid.org/developer-tools).
+These can be generated at the [orcid developer tools page](https://orcid.org/developer-tools).

-The `dataHashSecret` entry in the config file should be filled in with a randomly generated string for example from the python secrets package.
+The `dataHashSecret` entry in the config file should be filled in with a randomly generated string for example from the python [secrets package](https://docs.python.org/3/library/secrets.html).
 This string will be used to salt all annotation data, allowing validation of data generated on the instance of SCope.
 Any changes in this string will invalidate all pre-existing annotations.